Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 AtherosE2200

-v.2.2.2 (Meize) - vk.com www.insanelymac.com
+v.2.2.2 (Meize) - vk.com insanelymac.com

-Supports all Atheros models, upload panic fixed.
+Supports all Atheros models, upload panic has been fixed.

 Broadcom NetXtreme 57xx

-is started by the Fake ID method.
+started using the Fake ID method.

 IntelMausiEthernet

-v.2.4.0 (Meize) - vk.com www.insanelymac.com
+v.2.4.0 (Meize) - vk.com insanelymac.com

 Supports all Intel models.